78643/House-Price-Prediction/README.md

-# House-Price-Prediction
-🏡 House Price Prediction using Machine Learning In this project, I built a predictive model that estimates house prices based on key features like area, location, number of bedrooms, bathrooms, etc. Using supervised learning algorithm.
 # 🏠 House Price Prediction using Supervised Learning

 This project aims to predict house prices based on key features like area, number of bedrooms, bathrooms, and location.
 It uses **Supervised Learning** techniques to build accurate models that assist in real estate decision-making.
+🏡 House Price Prediction using Machine Learning In this project, I built a predictive model that estimates house prices based on key features like area, location, number of bedrooms, bathrooms, etc. Using supervised learning algorithm.

 ---